Shah Mahmood Qureshi: Pakistan Tehreek-e-Insaf

 In late November 2011, Qureshi announced joining the Pakistan Tehreek-i-Insaf (PTI) at a rally in Ghotki.
-On 4 December 2011, he was appointed as the first Vice Chairman of Pakistan Tehreek-e-Insaf as its parliamentary leader in National Assembly of Pakistan.
-In 2016 intra-party elections, Qureshi was re-appointed as the Vice Chairman of PTI, which is considered one of the three senior most positions in the party.
-He was re-elected to the National Assembly from Multan in 2013 Pakistani general election on the ticket of Pakistan Tehreek-e-Insaf.
+On 4 December 2011, he was appointed the first Vice Chairman of Pakistan Tehreek-e-Insaf as its parliamentary leader in National Assembly of Pakistan.
+In 2016 intra-party elections, Qureshi was re-appointed the Vice Chairman of PTI, which is considered one of the three senior most positions in the party.
+He was re-elected to the National Assembly from Multan in the 2013 Pakistani general election on the ticket of Pakistan Tehreek-e-Insaf.

-2018 general election
+Second term as Foreign minister

-He was re-elected to the National Assembly as a candidate of PTI from Constituency NA-156 (Multan-III) in 2018 Pakistani general election.
+He was re-elected to the National Assembly as a candidate of PTI from Constituency NA-156 (Multan-III) in the 2018 Pakistani general election.
 Following his successful election, he emerged as PTI's nominee for the office of Speaker of the National Assembly.
 Reportedly, Imran Khan convinced him to take the office because of his long parliamentary experience.
-However Qureshi showed reluctance to take the portfolio.
+However, Qureshi showed reluctance to take the portfolio.

 On 18 August, Imran Khan formally announced his federal cabinet structure and Qureshi was named as Minister for Foreign Affairs.
 On 20 August 2018, he was sworn in as Federal Minister for Foreign Affairs in the federal cabinet of Prime Minister Imran Khan.

-2021 Israel comments

-On May 21, 2021, while he was in New York City at an emergency session held by the United Nations General Assembly on 20 May to discuss a response to the 2021 Israel–Palestine crisis, Qureshi conducted an interview with American journalist Bianna Golodryga on CNN.
+On 21 May 2021, while he was in New York City at an emergency session held by the United Nations General Assembly on 20 May to discuss a response to the 2021 Israel–Palestine crisis, Qureshi conducted an interview with American journalist Bianna Golodryga on CNN.
 During the interview, Qureshi stated: "Israel is losing out.
 They're losing the media war despite their connections"; Golodryga asked, "What are their connections?"; to which Qureshi replied, "Deep pockets." before elaborating further: "Well, they are very influential people.
 I mean, they control media."
-The comment sparked controversy.
-Other journalists, including Mehdi Hasan, condemned the FM's remark.
-However, he was commended by Muslims.
+Golodryga responded, "I would call that an antisemitic remark," and the comment sparked controversy and a public discussion of Jewish stereotypes.

+Arrest and Imprisonment

+On 20 August 2023, Qureshi was arrested by authorities due to his relation to Lettergate on the basis of using the diplomatic “cypher” cable for political gains.
+He was tried on charges of making state secrets public in violation of the Official Secrets Act.
+The Supreme Court of Pakistan ordered his release from Adiala jail, though he was re-arrested on 27 December 2023.
+His re-arrest drew widespread criticism from PTI and international observers for mistreatment as Qureshi was manhandled and dragged to his jail cell by police.
+PTI stated that his arrest was a sign of fascism in Pakistan.
+Former President Arif Alvi stated that "treating an ex foreign minister from two regimes in an undignified manner must draw the attention of the authorities."